m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/naming.md

 # Naming

-Every entity has an optional `name` property.
+Every node has an optional `name` property.

-Using JavaScript, each entity is created and assigned to a variable that has a name, such as `sceneOne` or `helloLabel`.
-Usually, you don't need to give an entity an additional name, because you can refer to it by its variable name.
-Internally, however, you can also assign a name to an entity using the `name` property, and this will be visible to the m2c2kit engine.
+Using JavaScript, each node is created and assigned to a variable that has a name, such as `sceneOne` or `helloLabel`.
+Usually, you don't need to give a node an additional name, because you can refer to it by its variable name.
+Internally, however, you can also assign a name to a node using the `name` property, and this will be visible to the m2c2kit engine.
 This name does not have to match the variable name.

 Below, we give names to the `Scene` and the `Button`.
 The names can be any string.

 :::note

-Normally, you don't need to give an entity a name.
+Normally, you don't need to give a node a name.
 But it can be useful for debugging or other advanced scenarios.

 :::